Link to our Facebook

 Australia has long had a deep love affair with country music, and now, Nashville is loving us back.
 These five artists represent the next wave, bringing our unique stories, sounds, and perspectives to the world stage.
 And this June, when they plug in and play on that Spotlight Stage, it won’t just be a career highlight, it’ll actually be history in the making.

-Lane Pittman, Wade Forster, Bella Mackenzie, Sweet Talk, and Austin Mackay are among the Australian artists appearing at this year’s CMA Fest.
+Lane Pittman, Sara Berki, Bella Mackenzie, and Austin Mackay are among the Australian artists appearing at this year’s CMA Fest.
 You can find out more about this year’s festival here.